jswaff/prophet/README.md

 ## Design Goals

 This codebase is the third major rewrite of Prophet.
+The first verson was started in 2000.
+The second version (first rewrite) was started sometime around 2007, and the last version (second rewrite) around 2011.
 The last version of the codebase (https://github.com/jswaff/prophet3) was retired in 2018.
 Some design goals for this codebase were:

 * Use pure C.
 * Modularize.
 Group source files into directories according to functionality.
 E.g. movegen, eval, search, etc.